atrodondi/atrodondi-gmail.com/README.md

 4. **do-what-it-says** *this command will do whatever is typed in the random.txt file*

+This data can be used in a number of ways.
+For this App, the data will be logged to the terminal and also logged to a text file.

 # How To Instructions:

 1. Check to make sure you have Node.js installed, if you do not, this application will not work.